ghc-proposals/ghc-proposals/proposals/0000-default-export-all.md

 an explicit module header or not.
 This seems like overkill for something that I would guess is going to break a single-digit (where that digit might be 0) number of people's code.

+On the other hand, the inlining performance cost mentioned above would apply to a lot more programs, so it's likely this shouldn't be the default.

 ## Unresolved Questions